 Console.WriteLine("{0}: {1}, ", nameof(IntProp1), IntProp1);

 The outer layer of the onion is the code we put in the CodeFix.
-Its output will be added to the class.
-It needs to create the C# code, that when ran will output the above Console.WriteLine.
+It’s output will be added to the class.
+It needs to create the C# code, that when ran will output the above Console.WriteLine

 Rather than using lots of Console.WriteLine statements, I decided to use a StringBuilder, but the outcome is the same.
 I ended up with the following to construct the body of the ToString method: